Wholesale Business: Kit, Rates & Sales Tips (UK)

 Pros, Cons and Risks

-• Pros:
+Pros:

 • Low startup costs

-• Opportunity to network with designers
+• Opportunity to build relationships with designers and sewing clubs

-• Cons:
+Cons:

-• Competition from established fabric stores
+• Competition from established wholesalers or online retailers

 UK-Specific Tips